aws-samples/karpenter-blueprints/README.md

 # Karpenter Blueprints for Amazon EKS

 ## Motivation
 [Karpenter](https://karpenter.sh/), a node provisioning project built for Kubernetes has been helping many companies to improve the efficiency and cost of running workloads on Kubernetes.
-However, as Karpenter takes an application-first approach to provision compute capacity for to the Kubernetes data plane, there are common workload scenarios that you might be wondering how to configure them properly.
+However, as Karpenter takes an application-first approach to provision compute capacity for the Kubernetes data plane, there are common workload scenarios that you might be wondering how to configure them properly.
 This repository includes a list of common workload scenarios, some of them go in depth with the explanation of why configuring Karpenter and Kubernetes objects in such a way is important.

 ## Blueprint Structure
 Each blueprint follows the same structure to help you better understand what's the motivation and the expected results: